Teamlizer/root/README.md

 - Stay healthy.
 Exercise.
 Eat better.
 Sleep more
 - Never stop learning and growing
 - Work with a mission, not only for money
-- Work on hard problems, do not pick up the easy ones
+- Work on hard problems, do not pick up the easy ones only
 - Be nice to teammates
 - Follow agreement respectfully